equinor/radix-platform/public-site/site/guides/getting-started/index.md

 ## Getting access

 Access to Radix is managed in Access IT.
-To get started, request the role "[Radix Playground Users](https://accessit.equinor.com/Search/Search?term=Radix+Playground+Users+%28OMNIA+RADIX%29)"; this will grant access to register, build, deploy and maintain applications in the **Playground** cluster.
+To get started, decide if you want to try the Playground cluster or go straight to Prodction.
+You will have access to register, build, deploy and maintain applications in that cluster.

-When you are ready to move to **Production**, come [speak with us on Slack](https://equinor.slack.com/messages/C8U7XGGAJ) and we'll guide you through the process.
-We expect this to be open in the future and just as easy as getting set up in the Playground.
+- Playground: request the role "[Radix Playground Users](https://accessit.equinor.com/Search/Search?term=Radix+Playground+Users+%28OMNIA+RADIX%29)"

+- Production: request the role "[Radix Platform Users](https://accessit.equinor.com/Search/Search?term=Radix+Platform+Users+%28OMNIA+RADIX%29)"

+You can configure your app in Playground first, and then in Production; there is no special "migrate to production" process.
+If you have questions, [speak with us on Slack](https://equinor.slack.com/messages/CBKM6N2JY) and we'll help.

-# Onwards
+# Configure your application

-Let's jump right in and see how to [configure an application](../configure-an-app/) in Radix.
+The next step is to [configure your application](../configure-an-app/) on Radix; follow that guide to set things up in the cluster you chose.

-Or, if you prefer reading rather than coding right now, you can read about the [concepts in Radix](../../docs/topic-concepts/) instead.
+(Or, if you prefer reading rather than coding right now, you can get familiar with the [concepts in Radix](../../docs/topic-concepts/) first.)